CreativeCactus/coshell/README.md

     test1
     test2

+Each line may also be prefixed with a custom string, and have substitutions applied to it.

+Example:

+    echo -e "a\nb\nc" | coshell -p "echo ?{3#10} : " -e "?"

+Output:

+    010 : a
+    011 : b
+    012 : c

 ## deinterlace option

 Order is not deterministic by default, but with option ``--deinterlace`` or ``-d`` all output will be buffered and afterwards